Predicting Word Learning in Children from the Performance of Computer Vision Systems

 We have shown that despite training on only standard machine learning datasets (ImageNet and COCO), several captioning models and one classification model successfully predict the age at which children acquire different categories of words.
 This result holds across multiple architectures, and for both simple and complex models.
 This indicates that these models effectively capture the visual difficulty of learning a word for a child.
 It also suggests that the underlying mechanisms of learning for models and children might be similar in ways that are not yet fully understood but result from the shared statistical structure of the problems they face.

+Figure \ref{fig:regressions} provides some intuition for why visual difficulty goes beyond training data distribution: for example, while the categories ‘food/drink’ and ‘descriptive words’ occur much more frequently in child-directed speech than in the COCO training data, the models are nevertheless successfully predictive of AoA for those categories.
+This illustrates the value of ML approaches to concreteness, and provides some intuition for the commonalities in child and model learning.
+Certain categories are also difficult for both models and children, despite those categories being \textit{over}represented in the training data.
+For example, quantifiers are difficult for both models and children to learn, despite being well represented in COCO training data and child-directed speech.

-Pretraining seems to be one of the key differentiating factors between the models which showed substantial negative correlation and those which did not.
-The most noticeable difference here is between the ResNet50 models pretrained and trained from scratch.
-While the model trained from scratch on our classification task does not show substantial correlation to AoA, the model using pretrained ImageNet weights shows a very substantial correlation.
+Pretraining seems to be one of the key differentiating factors between the models which showed substantial correlation and those which did not, such as the ResNet50 model pretrained and the same ResNet50 trained from scratch.